danielaparker/jsoncons/doc/ref/ser_context.md

 Column numbers (if available) start at 1.
 The default implementation returns 0.

     virtual size_t position() const;
-`position()` is defined for all JSON parse events, and indicates the position of the character at the beginning of the event, e.g. '[' for an array, '{' for an object, and '"' for a string.
-Not currently supported for non-JSON (e.g. CSV) parsers.
+`position()` is defined for all JSON values, and indicates the position of the character at the beginning of the value, e.g. '"' for a string or the first digit for a positive number.
+Currently only supported for the JSON parser.